digital-asset/daml/docs/source/json-api/index.rst

 Creating a Contract with a Command ID
 *************************************

 When creating a new contract you may specify an optional ``meta`` field.
+This allows you to control the `commandId` used when submitting a commend to the ledger.

 .. note:: You cannot currently use ``commandIds`` anywhere else in the JSON API, but you can use it for observing the results of its commands outside the JSON API in logs or via the Ledger API's :doc:`Command Services </app-dev/services>`